mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 Ones interested in internals of such matrixes could find [this article](https://www.sparkfun.com/news/2650) useful.

+Due to the high-speed optimised nature of this library, only specific panels are supported.
+Please do not raised issues with respect to panels not supported on the list below.

 ## Panels Supported
 * 64x32 (width x height) pixel 1/16 Scan LED Matrix 'Indoor' Panel, such as this [typical RGB panel available for purchase](https://www.aliexpress.com/item/256-128mm-64-32-pixels-1-16-Scan-Indoor-3in1-SMD2121-RGB-full-color-P4-led/32810362851.html).
-* 64x64 pixel 1/32 Scan LED Matrix 'Indoor' Panel (experimental).
+* 64x64 pixel 1/32 Scan LED Matrix 'Indoor' Panel.
 * 32x16 pixel 1/4 Scan LED Matrix 'Indoor' Panel using an ingenious workaround as demonstrated in [this example](/examples/32x16_1_4_ScanPanel).
 * Any of the above panel resolution / scan rates based on [FM6126](FM6126A.md) / ICN2038S chips.
 Refer to [this example](/examples/PatternPlasma) on how to use!